How to Deduct Legal and Professional Fees for Business

 If you aren't sure which line of your return to use, check with your tax preparer or use an online tax software program.

 Reporting Payments to Legal and Professional Advisors

 You may need to file a 1099-MISC showing the amount you paid to legal and professional advisors if you pay any of these individuals more than $600 in a calendar year.
 There are some exceptions to this requirement.
-Knowing about who to give a 1099-MISC form to is complicated, especially when it comes to attorneys.
-This article gives you more information on who must receive a 1099-MISC form.
+Knowing who must receive a 1099-MISC form as well as who to give a 1099-MISC form to is complicated, especially when it comes to attorneys.